flooose/lunaryorn.github.io/_drafts/why-spacemacs.md

 and foundations, notably it’s excellent, well-designed and powerful [configuration system called “layers”][layers].
 A layer groups related packages and configuration into a single unit that provides a specific feature.
-Each layer can be activated as a whole.
-For instance the `git` layer provides support for the Git version control system and enables the popular [Magit][] extension and a couple of other Git-related packages.
+Each layer is activated as a whole.
+The `git` layer for instance provides support for the Git version control system and enables the popular [Magit][] extension and a couple of other Git-related packages.
+Activating this layer enables all Git features at once, without any further customisation required.

 > Layers are transparent.
 They _never_ get in your way.

-But—and this is what’s so particularly awesome about layers—layers are not opaque.
+Nonetheless—and this is what’s so particularly awesome—layers are not opaque.
 A layer is not a “take all or nothing” thing.
 Each individual package within a layer can be disabled in isolation without breaking the layer at large.
-It’s even possible to “steal” a package in another layer, thus using a layer, but with an entirely different configuration for a specific package.
+It’s even possible to “steal” a package from a layer, i.e. to use a layer but with an entirely different configuration for one specific package.

 > Layers enable horizontal *and* vertical customisation.